-The last few months have been extraordinarily tough for businesses.
+The last few months have been extraordinarily tough for businesses and as a consequence, supplier management.
 Even for companies that have performed well, there has been the challenge of operating during unprecedented global restrictions and managing demand that was completely unexpected six months ago.
 For other businesses, the crisis has been existential and put them in a battle for survival.

 Whichever end of the spectrum your business is at, as the economy starts moving back towards a ‘new normal,’ there will be a lot of big choices ahead.
-Many companies will emerge from this downturn looking very different from how they entered it.
+Many companies will emerge from this downturn looking very different from how they entered it, and our services are here to support on that journey.

 Discussions are happening daily among C-Suite members of global businesses about the strategic direction their companies will take.
-Yet to a large extent, the success of those decisions is contingent upon the action of third-party suppliers.
+Yet to a large extent, the success of those decisions is contingent upon the action of third-party suppliers and good supplier management.

 For many businesses, supplier costs make up as much as 70% of turnover.
 But what if I told you that your business could most likely reduce its supplier costs by between 8% and 15%?
 Would that change some of the decisions that you and the CEO are making right now?
 Would it save jobs?
 Would it allow you to invest in new areas?